 Individual measures are exactly what they sound like—one specific condition which a provider must assess for each applicable patient.
 Most urologists opt to report via individual measures.
 CMS assigns each measure to a domain of care.

-In 2014, if PQRS participants want to earn the 0.5 percent incentive, they must report on at least nine measures covering at least three domains of care.
-To avoid the payment adjustment (penalty), providers must report on at least three measures covering at least one domain of care.
+In 2016, PQRS participants must report on at least nine measures covering at least three domains of care to avoid the payment adjustment (penalty).
+At least one of the nine measures must be a cross-cutting measure.

-Attached are two lists which will hopefully help you successfully participate in the 2014 Physician Quality Reporting System (PQRS).
+Attached are two lists which will help you successfully participate in the 2016 Physician Quality Reporting System (PQRS).

 Measures groups reporting involves selecting a CMS-designated specified group of measures with a common denominator set that cover one patient condition and reporting on a representative set of 20 consecutive patients for all these measures.
 While you only need to report on 20 patients, you must report each measure in the measure group (typically five to six) for each one of your 20 patients.
 If you select to use a measures group, you must report via a registry.

 None of the measures groups directly pertain to the services normally provided by urologists.
-However, some urologists have had success using the Preventive Care group and the Perioperative Care group.
-Access a list of all 2014 PQRS measures groups.
+However, some urologists have had success using the Preventive Care group and the Chronic Kidney Disease group.
+Access a list of all 2016 PQRS measures groups.

 Group Reporting Option (GPRO)